 Try drying your own apricots in your food dehydrator or using the oven.
 If you turn your oven on its lowest heat and prop the door open, it will dehydrate your halved apricots (simply remove the pit and put the apricot halves face down on the pan) in about 8 hours.

 When shopping for apricots, choose fruits with rich, orange-colored skin.
 They should be soft to the touch to indicate ripeness.
-Apricots that are firm indicates they haven’t been tree-ripened.
+Apricots that are firm indicate they haven’t been tree-ripened.

 And your Recipe: